Russian MPs pass law banning 'propaganda' of childless lifestyles

 This is "so new generations of our citizens grow up orientated towards traditional family values", he said.

+Nina Ostanina, a Communist Party MP who heads the Duma committee on family policy, said the bill aims to "guard our youth from unnecessary ideologies".

-The legislation will now be considered by the upper house of parliament on November 20, before being signed into law by President Vladimir Putin.
+The legislation will now be considered by the upper house of parliament on November 20, before coming before President Vladimir Putin, who is expected to sign it into law.

+It comes on top of existing bans on "propaganda" of LGBTQ relationships or changing gender.

+The Duma also unanimously passed legislation in the third reading banning foreigners living in countries that allow gender reassignment from adopting Russian children.

 Moscow has long portrayed itself as a bulwark against liberal values, but that trend has hugely accelerated since the Kremlin launched its Ukraine offensive, further rupturing ties with the West.